jasmeenkaur13/nab-profit-share-info/README.md

 - Implement Logging.
 - Enhance the look and feel of front end.
 - Implement validations for front end and back end.
+- Provide more enhancement to the structure using DI from @Injectable at API side.